alan-turing-institute/ReproducibleResearchResources/champions/call-for-champions.md

 way for the reader to confirm the results that are presented.

-We (Research fellow [Kirstie Whitaker](https://github.com/kirstiej) and Principal Research Software Engineer [Martin O'Reilly](https://github.com/martintoreilly)) want to make it the norm to share data and code alongside the written manuscript.
+We (Research fellow [Kirstie Whitaker](https://github.com/kirstiej) and lead research software engineer [Martin O'Reilly](https://github.com/martintoreilly)) want to make it the norm to share data and code alongside the written manuscript.
 We want work published by Turing researchers to be regarded as a gold standard example for data science, advancing the boundaries of what we know by providing